asalik13/Content-Addressable-Parallel-Processors/README.md

 The control.v is currently under development.
 The goal is for it to use these individual models with multiple overlaying programs like search, write, read, find_biggest, add_one.

 # Notes
-- Use `apio build` to build the program.
-(Fixed now)
+- Use `make` to build this program (requires )
-- Use `tinyprog --program hardware.bin` to upload it.
+- Use `tinyprog -p CAPP.bin` to upload it.
 - This uses System Verilog for some tests, specifically so I can send N bit vectors instead of typing the whole vector out.
 Example, `'1` is the same as `32'b11111111...1`

-# Hyper Dimensional Computing / CAM Ideas
+# Hyper Dimensional Computing / CAPP Ideas

 - Graph coloring ([related paper for GPUs](https://people.eecs.berkeley.edu/~aydin/coloring.pdf))